arnabsen1729/Networking-Lab/ass2/ass2.md

 ![src-dest](./ss/q9.png)

-Here source is my local ip and destination is `13.234.210.38` (www.github.com's IP)
+Here the source is my local IP and destination is `13.234.210.38` (www.github.com's IP)

 ### (ii) Only Source